timfjord/Projectionist/README.md

 - open/jump to an alternate file from the Side Bar
 - `.projections.json` file support (including JSON schema validation)
 - built-in projections for Elixir, Ruby, and Sublime package development
+- public API for other packages to use
 - work on all platforms

 ## Installation